 Making pickled cabbage

-Rinse and dry the cabbage before shredding.
-I like to shred my cabbage about 3/16" - 1/4" wide, give or take.
-Sometimes, I go a little wider; I like chunkier pieces.
-But, please, feel free to shred however you like; there is no right or wrong here.
+Rinse and dry the cabbage before dicing.
+I like to cut my cabbage into 1" squares.
+For some reason, I prefer diced cabbage to shredded in this recipe.
+But please feel free to shred it if you like; there is no right or wrong here.

 Fill the jar

 This step is a little bit tricky.
-You must pack the cabbage while filling the jar as tightly as possible before topping it with the pickling brine.
-For this step, you will need a cabbage smasher/stomper.
+You must pack the cabbage while filling the jar as tightly as possible before topping it with the pickling brine left at the bottom of the mixing bowl.
+For this step, you can use a cabbage smasher/stomper.
 If you don't have one, get creative and find something similar in your kitchen.
 I am sure everyone's kitchen has a utensil or two suitable for completing this task.

 Pickling in the fridge

-The final step is to allow the cabbage a few days to pickle.
-I simply put my cabbage in the fridge for a week, at which time it is ready for consumption.
+The final step is to allow the cabbage some time to pickle.
+You can eat right away, it will taste very good, but after two days in the fridge, it will be fantastic.
 It only gets better in the fridge and will stay fresh for several weeks or even longer.

 Enjoy!